Woman thought she had kidney stones, gave birth to triplets

-STURGIS, S.D.
-(AP) — A South Dakota woman who recently gave birth to triplets says she didn’t find out about her pregnancy until she went to the hospital with what she thought were kidney stones.
+STURGIS, South Dakota (AP) — A South Dakota woman who recently gave birth to triplets says she didn’t find out about her pregnancy until she went to the hospital with what she thought were kidney stones.

 KOTA-TV reports Dannette Giltz, of Sturgis, gave birth to the healthy triplets on Aug.
 10.